g7fernandes/us-international-pt-improved-keyboard-xkb/README.md

 The dead tilde, dead acute and dead diaeresis can be typed using <kbd>AltGr</kbd> plus the usual keys.

+(Maybe this layout could be officially distributed replacing the current  US Intl.
+AltGr?)

 ### US Intl.
 Portuguese enhanced with AltGr Dead Keys except circumflex

 The same as *US Intl.
 Portuguese enhanced with AltGr Dead Keys*, except that the circumflex is dead key in the second level, as in the default US Intl. layout.
+The key <kbd>6</kbd> is already hard to reach, and the circumflex is not very common in programming languages.
+Since <kbd>shift</kbd> is a bit easier to reach, it is justifiable to keep it dead on the second level.

 ## Installation

+### On Linux

 Clone this repository and execute the `install.sh` with `-h`to see the options.
 The options are for choosing whith layout(s) to install.
 If no option is passed, all three layouts will be installed.